motazalratta/de-assessments/Phase3/README.md

 ![CompareItineraryWithSegmentsSuspiciousSample01](images/CompareItineraryWithSegmentsSuspiciousSample01.png)

 ### 2. Transactions.Segments - arrivalairportcode and departureairportcode Review
-There is some mismatch between the Segment.arrivalairportcode and the Segment.departureairportcode for the majority of the rows, for a given **transactions.uniqueid** sorting by **transactions.segment_segmentnumber** and **transactions.segment_legnumber**, the **transactions.segment_arrivalairportcode** for the current row will be equal to **transactions.segment_arrivalairportcode** for the next row
+There is some mismatch between the Segment.arrivalairportcode and the Segment.departureairportcode<br>
+for the majority of the rows, for a given **transactions.uniqueid** sorting by **transactions.segment_segmentnumber** and **transactions.segment_legnumber**, the **transactions.segment_arrivalairportcode** for the current row will be equal to **transactions.segment_arrivalairportcode** for the next row

 sql: [CompareArrivalairportcodeWithDepartureairportcodeSuspiciousCases.sql](queries/CompareArrivalairportcodeWithDepartureairportcodeSuspiciousCases.sql)